Tito Puente: Post-Navy

-During the 1950s, Puente was at the height of his popularity and helped to bring Afro-Cuban and Caribbean sounds like mambo, son, and cha-cha-chá, to mainstream audiences.
-Puente played popular Afro-Cuban rhythms so successfully that many people mistakenly identified him as Cuban.
-Dance Mania, possibly Puente's most well-known album, was released in 1958.
+During the 1950s, Puente was at the height of his popularity and helped to bring Cuban and Caribbean sounds like mambo, son, and cha-cha-chá, to mainstream audiences.
+His album Dance Mania was released in 1958.

-Among his most famous compositions is the cha-cha "Oye como va" (1963), popularized by Latin rock musician Carlos Santana and later interpreted, among others, by Julio Iglesias, Irakere and Celia Cruz.
+Among his compositions is the cha-cha-chá song "Oye Cómo Va" (1963), popularized by Latin rock musician Carlos Santana and later interpreted, among others, by Julio Iglesias, Irakere and Celia Cruz.
 In 1969, he received the key to the City of New York from former Mayor John Lindsay.
-In 1992, he was inducted into the National Congressional Record, and in 1993 he received the James Smithson Bicentennial Medal from the Smithsonian.
+In 1992, he was inducted into the National Congressional Record and in 1993, he received the James Smithson Bicentennial Medal from the Smithsonian Institution.

-In early 2000, Puente appeared in the music documentary Calle 54.